estafette/helm-charts/README.md

-# helm.estafette.io
+# Official Estafette Helm repository

 Welcome at the official Helm repository for Estafette.

+## Installation

-To start using helm charts from this repository run the following command
+To start using the Helm charts from this repository run the following command

 ```bash
 helm repo add estafette https://helm.estafette.io